-We obtained an understanding of the Group's processes and controls in evaluating the collectability and determining the amount to be provided for allowance with respect to its related party receivables.
-We considered in our assessment the historical data on payment patterns of related parties.
-We evaluated the management's estimate on allowance for impairment by considering the related parties' financial position, results of operations and cash flows based on their recent financial statements.
-We assessed management's specifically identified related party accounts to be doubtful of collection where we focused on the related parties' liquidity ratios, equity positions and ability to generate cash flows.
+We obtained an understanding of the Group's processes and controls in evaluating the collectability and determining the amount to be provided as valuation allowance with respect to its related party receivables.
+We evaluated management's estimate of the allowance for impairment by considering the related parties' financial position, results of operations, and cash flows based on their recent financial statements.
+We tested the related party accounts specifically identified to be doubtful of collection where we focused on the related parties' equity positions, ability to generate cash flows and availability of assets to settle their obligations.